rotemtam/co-lambda-runner/README.md

   * notFoundRegexp (regex, default: /Not found:/): A regular expression to run on the functions error message to determine that the cause of the error was a not-found resource.
 In this case LambdaRunner will not prepend the _addErrorPrefix_ message.
 This is needed to work with API Gateway as well, in order to allow you to set a RegEx for setting 404 errors.
   * notFoundMessage (string, default: 'Not found: could not find resource'): a default message to display if the notFoundRegexp matched and no err.message is present
   * defaultMessage (string, default: Internal Error): a default message to show if no err.message is present on the thrown error.
+  * onInit - function which returns a yieldable (promise, generator, etc.) to be called on lambda init
   * onSuccess - function which returns a yieldable (promise, generator, etc.) to be called on success
   * onError - function which returns a yieldable (promise, generator, etc.) to be called on fail